JuliaLang/julia/README.md

 The most complicated dependency is LLVM, for which we require version 3.9 with some additional patches (LLVM is not backward compatible).
 We recommend either:
  - adding the patches to the LLVM 3.9 package of the distribution (note: these are backported upstream bug fixes, _not_ Julia-specific patches: all have been contributed into upstream LLVM), or
  - bundling a Julia-only LLVM library inside the Julia package.

+A complete list of patches is available in `deps/llvm.mk`, and the patches themselves are in `deps/patches/

 Using an unpatched or different version of LLVM will result in errors and/or poor performance.
 There are flags in the Makefiles for newer LLVM versions, but support for this should be regarded as experimental and not suitable for packaging.